Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

-Consequently, the component $\mathrm{Log}( (1,0)^2,(0,1)^2)$ is defined by the intersection \end{enumerate} \end{proof} \begin{corollary} Let $X$ be the hyperplane section of $\mathbb{P}^n \times{ \mathbb{P}^n}$, for $n \ge 3$.
-Then, the irreducible components of the space of codimension one foliations on $X$ having the normal sheaf equal to $\mathcal{N}=\mathcal{O}_X(2)$ are $\mathrm{Log}(1,1) $ and $\mathrm{Log}( (1,0)^2,(0,1)^2)$. \end{corollary} \begin{proof} Indeed, according to Proposition \ref{Picard 2-Structural}, either the foliation \( \mathcal{F} \) is algebraically integrable, or \( \mathcal{F} \) is defined by a closed rational 1-form without divisorial components in its zero set.
-In the first case, by Proposition \ref{algint-picard2}, the foliation \( \mathcal{F} \) is given by a pencil of hyperplane sections and hence belongs to the component \( \mathrm{Log}(1,1) \).
-The latter case follows from Proposition \ref{P: logarithmic on PnxPn}.
+\end{enumerate} Now, suppose that $n \ge 3$.
+By Proposition~\ref{Picard 2-Structural}, either the foliation $\mathcal{F}$ is algebraically integrable, or $\mathcal{F}$ is defined by a closed rational $1$-form without divisorial components in its zero set.
+In the first case, by Proposition~\ref{algint-picard2}, the foliation $\mathcal{F}$ is given by a pencil of hyperplane sections and hence belongs to the component $\operatorname{Log}(1,1)$.
+In the latter case, since every such foliation lies in the closure of a logarithmic $1$-form (see \cite[Section 3]{Pereira22}), this leads to the conclusion that such a foliation belongs to one of the two logarithmic components described above.
+Consequently, the irreducible components of the space of codimension-one foliations on $X$ with normal sheaf equal to $\mathcal{N} = \mathcal{O}_X(2)$ are $\operatorname{Log}(1,1)$ and $\operatorname{Log}\bigl((1,0)^2,(0,1)^2\bigr)$. \end{proof}